railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/index.rst

  You'll learn to configure Open ERP to match it to your company's needs and those of each individual user of the system.*

-Open ERP gives you great flexibility in the ways of configuring and using it, which let you modify its appearance, the general way it functions and the different analysis tools chosen to match your company's needs most closely.
+Open ERP gives you great flexibility in configuring and using it, letting you modify its appearance, the general way it functions and the different analysis tools chosen to match your company's needs most closely.
 These configuration changes are carried out through the user interface.